 Frequently Asked Questions

-- What are the benefits of going modular?
+- What are the benefits of building a modular home?

 - Do you have contractors do all the work?

 Our contractors can do all the work, some of the work or none of the work.
-This will depend on your preference and where your house is going.
+This will depend on your preference and where your modular home is going.

-- What do you need in order to order a house?
+- What do you need in order to order a modular home?

 You must have a building permit and/or footings or foundation in and a solid closing date (in some cases have closed on your construction loan) from your bank, in order to put the house into the 8-10 foil business week factory production schedule.
 But since you need the blueprints to get the building permit, you must first make an appointment to come in to put a deposit down to get the blueprints started and prepare the paperwork for the bank.